Trekking tour in Western Tian Shan, Uzbekistan – 6 days

 Day 1 – Tashkent – Gidjal village – Aksakata valley (15 km/7 hours)

-At 9:00 be picked up by our driver and guide from your hotel in Tashkent and drive to trek start point in Gidjal village (65km / 1, 5 hours).
+At 9:00 be picked up by our driver and guide from your hotel in Tashkent and drive to the trek start point in Gidjal village (65km / 1, 5 hours).
 Start ascending on the ridgeline having Aksakata River on our left and eventually reach the height of 1400m.
 From the ridge descent to Aksakata valley.
-Stop for lunch near the junction of Aksakata and Nurekata rivers.
+Stop for lunch near the junction of the Aksakata and Nurekata rivers.
 After lunch, continue heading up through Aksakata and reach the camping area near the junction of Aksakata and Kashkasuv Rivers.

 Camping in Aksakata valley.

 Day 2 – Aksakata River valley (16 km/8 hours)